lisongx/notimportant.org/_includes/intro.md

 I'm currently an undergraduate student at [Xidian Unversity][xidian].

 Mostly I'm doing Web Development with Python and Javascript, both front-end and back-end, and I'm a big fan of [Web Components][web_components].
-You can look all my open source code at [GitHub][github].
+You can read all my open source code at [GitHub][github].

 I like learning new things, from [Funtional Programming][progfun] to [Astrobiology][astrobiology].